-This course explores the integration and operation of component systems common to Remotely Piloted Aircraft Systems.
-Systems include core technologies, control systems, autopilots, data links, power plants (motors), servos/actuators, power sources, sensors, and communication technologies.
-Students design, build, test, program, and fly unmanned aerial vehicles.
+This course will provide the student an understanding of the component systems common to most Remotely Piloted Aircraft Systems with an emphasis on effective integration and operations.
+The course focuses on the core technologies and includes examinations of the control systems, autopilots, data links, power plants (motors), servos/actuators, power sources, sensors and communication technologies utilized in remotely piloted aircraft systems.
+Students will design, build, test, program and fly a remotely piloted aircraft vehicle.
 Prerequisite: ET112 Electronics of Remotely Piloted Aircraft Systems.